dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 ### Load

-The final step is convert our `callStacks` data structure into our preferred trace format.
+The final step is to convert our `callStacks` data structure into our preferred trace format.
 The code behind this serialization is not that interesting, so I decided to outsource the implementation of `SpeedscopeWriter` and `ChromiumWriter` to Gemini.

 This is the final state of the `Convert` method: